UjwalGupta12/INST737-Project-/README.md

 * random

 ## Topic Modeling
-The topic modeling analysis was done for each episode.
-Run these programs in order the following files would have to be run:
+After successfully running the web scraped notebooks, run the topic modeling analysis for each episode.
+Run these notebooks in the order listed below:

 * Topic_Modeling_Episode1.ipynb
 * Topic_Modeling_Episode2.ipynb